Remod-org/MoMRevisited/README.md

   - Since EAC will be disabled, keep this in mind for potential hackers with 'improved' clients and scripts.

 ## Server instructions
+  - This currently will only work for the Windows game server.
   - Edit your game server configs as follows

 DedicatedServerConfig.cfg: